somagnetic/site/_posts/case-study/2018-01-29-the-glass-frontier.md

 title: Logo Design for Professional Business and Residential Cleaners — The Glass Frontier
 study_title: The Glass Frontier
 project: Create a new logo identity for The Glass Frontier
-blurb: When you're going up against established companies for some of the biggest clients with really high stakes, you need to be confident and relevant, yet you need to stand out enough to get noticed.
-We wanted to focus on showcasing The Glass Frontier’s brand as the right choice to Medical directors or VPs of clinical operations.
-Their services provide a very thought out and data focused approach to clinical trial recruiting campaigns for smaller biotech's and startups who are making a difference in the world.
+blurb: In the city of anchorage, there are more than 50 businesses that serve businesses and residential homes with window, roof, and gutter cleaning.
+How do you show the level of quality and detail of service in a way that leads other people to choose your service?
-substudy_title: Logo Design, Social Media Profiles, Corporate stationary, Framework and Wayfinding
+substudy_title: Logo Design, Social Media Avatar, Vehicle Branding, and Framework
-description: The founder of The Glass Frontier brought us on to reach their goal of repositioning themselves as the right choice within their market.
+description: The founder of The Glass Frontier brought us on to reach their goal of building a strong and reliable brand that represents them as the best price and most communicative with amazing customer service
 team:
 - Darian Rosebrook
 role:
 - Creative Director
 goals:
-- Avoid the cliche feel of medical clinics, while keeping the logo professional and within reach of the industry
+- Showcase friendly and detailed in the same logo design
-- Position themselves as the right choice in the marketplace for clinical research trials
+- Position themselves as a reputable choice based on cold contact
 - Showcase Expertise in their field
 challenge:
 - The Glass Frontier is a company that produces training materials and run recruitment campaigns for clinical research trials.